 There’s 2 parts to the agency response.
 The first part focusses on what you should say and how you should say it.
-That’s usually summed up in the advertising idea. (it may also cover other communication areas like PR and packaging, but it’s almost always led by advertising).
+That’s usually summed up in the advertising idea. (it may also cover other communication areas like PR and packaging).

-As per our how to advertise guide, adverts can be about :-
+As per our how to advertise guide, adverts can :-

-- building long-term brand equity (to make customers more likely to consider your brand).
+- build long-term brand equity (to make customers more likely to consider your brand).

-- driving immediate actions (when the focus is on short-term sales).
+- drive immediate actions (when the focus is on short-term sales).